azzerotec/mcp-linear/README.md

 ## Available Tools

-See [TOOLS.md](https://github.com/tacticlaunch/mcp-linear/blob/main/TOOLS.md) for a complete list of available tools and planned features.
+See [TOOLS.md](https://github.com/azzerotec/mcp-linear/blob/main/TOOLS.md) for a complete list of available tools and planned features.

 ## Development

-See [DEVELOPMENT.md](https://github.com/tacticlaunch/mcp-linear/blob/main/DEVELOPMENT.md) for more information on how to develop locally.
+See [DEVELOPMENT.md](https://github.com/azzerotec/mcp-linear/blob/main/DEVELOPMENT.md) for more information on how to develop locally.

-## Links
+## Related Projects

 [tacticlaunch/cursor-memory-bank](https://github.com/tacticlaunch/cursor-memory-bank) - If you are a developer seeking to enhance your workflow with Cursor, consider giving it a try.

 ## License